secondstar/iron_worker_examples/README.markdown

 Feel free to copy, steal, take credit for, or whatever you feel like doing with this code. ;)

-Most of these make use of the \_config.yml file for the IronWorker project_idtoken as well as for the config keys and settings for the examples.
+Most of these make use of the _config.yml file for the IronWorker project_id and token as well as for the config keys and settings for the examples.
 Modify this file with your keys (or hardwire them into the example).